South Sudan–Sudan relations

-Bilateral relations between South Sudan and the Sudan were officially started on 9 July 2011 following South Sudan's independence.
+South Sudan–Sudan relations are the bilateral diplomatic relations between South Sudan and Sudan.
+The two countries officially established relations on 9 July 2011, following South Sudan's independence.
 Sudan became the first country in the world to recognize the independence of South Sudan.
-However, relations between South Sudan and Sudan have remained poor, with both sides supporting rebel groups in the other's territory.
+However, relations between South Sudan and Sudan have remained poor, with both sides supporting rebel groups in each other's territories.

+The length of the international border between the two countries is 2,158 km.